Rambler Classic: International markets

-American Motors was active to direct exports of finished cars from its Canadian and U.S. plantsto independent distributors.
-Generous discounts were also available to U.S. military and diplomatic service personnel for individual purchase while overseas.
-More significantly, AMC was directly involved in joint ventures or utilized licensees in several overseas business ventures for the production or distribution of Rambler Classics.
-The cars were marketed in various international markets.
+American Motors actively directed exports of finished cars from its Canadian and U.S. plants to independent distributors.
+Generous discounts were also available to U.S. military and diplomatic service personnel for individual purchases while overseas.
+More significantly, AMC was directly involved in joint ventures or utilized licensees in several overseas business ventures to produce or distribute Rambler Classics.
+The cars were marketed under the Rambler or local company brands in various international markets.

 Argentina

+Industrias Kaiser Argentina (IKA) produced Rambler Classics in Córdoba, Argentina, from 1962 through 1971.
+The low-cost joint venture with AMC was established on 24 May 1961, to assemble Rambler Classics was established to fill the gap between the IKA license-assembled small Renault Dauphine and its big Kaiser Carabela.
+These two cars, and a IKA license-built Alfa Romeo 1900 sedan, "had one thing in common: they weren't exactly suited to Argentine conditions".
+Production of the locally-built Classics, and similar Ambassadors, that replaced old models, began on 18 January 1961, and proved popular in Argentina.

-Industrias Kaiser Argentina (IKA) produced Rambler Classics in Córdoba, Argentina from 1962 through 1971.
-Throughout its production, the four-door sedan, and station wagon models were produced, with the sedan being sold as the "Classic" and the station wagon being sold by the name "Cross Country."
-Each car received a numerical nomenclature, depending on the level of equipment: "400", "440", "550", "660" and "990".
-All were powered by the 3.77 L overhead camshaft (OHC) straight-six "Tornado Interceptor" engines that were originally developed by Kaiser Motors in the U.S. for the 1963 Jeep Gladiator pickups and Wagoneer vehicles.
-This engine was later produced in Argentina and increased the domestic (local sourced) content of the automobiles to gain tariff concessions for the imported components from AMC.
+Two body styles were available: a four-door sedan, marketed as the "Classic", and a station wagon version sold as the "Cross Country".
+Each car received a numerical nomenclature, depending on the level of equipment: "400", "440", "550", "660", and "990".
+All were powered by the 3.77 L overhead camshaft (OHC) straight-six "Tornado Interceptor" engines that Kaiser Motors originally developed in the U.S. for the 1963 Jeep Gladiator pickups and Wagoneers.
+This engine was later produced in Argentina; thus, the automobiles' domestic (locally sourced) content increased to gain tariff concessions for the imported U.S. components from AMC.

 In 1963, the best-selling model in Argentina was the IKA Rambler.
 A road test of an IKA Rambler Classic 660 by the Argentinean automotive magazine, Revista Parabrisas, described significant differences to the 1962 versions, noting the new stylized simple lines and more fluid design, as well as concluding that it is "a large and comfortable ride for both the city and touring, as well as – depending on the driver – can be sporty."

-In June 1966 IKA launched a special Taxi version of the Rambler Classic in Buenos Aires.
-The IKA-modified cars included heavy-duty running gear, vinyl interior, taxi-specific accessories, and were powered with the standard IKA-built "Tornado" 230 CID overhead cam (OHC) engine.
+In June 1966, IKA launched a special Taxi version of the Rambler Classic in Buenos Aires.
+The IKA-modified cars included heavy-duty running gear, vinyl interior, and taxi-specific accessories, which included the standard IKA-built "Tornado" 230 CID overhead cam (OHC) engine.